-Gammaplex may contain blood group antibodies that can act as hemolysins and induce in vivo coating of red blood cells (RBCs) with immunoglobulin, causing a positive direct antiglobulin test (DAT) (Coombs' test) result and hemolysis.
+Gammaplex may contain blood group antibodies that can act as hemolysins and induce in vivo coating of red blood cells (RBCcs) with immunoglobulin, casuing a positive direct antiglobulin test (DAT) (Coombs' test) result and hemolysis.
 Delayed hemolytic anemia can develop subsequent to IGIV therapy due to enhanced RBC sequestration and acute hemolysis, consistent with intravascular hemolysis, has been reported.
-The following risk factors may be associated with the development of hemolysis following IGIV administration: high doses (e.g., ≥2 g/kg), given either as a single administration or divided over several days. and non-O blood group.
+The following risk factors may be associated with the development of hemolysis and non-O blood group.
 Closely monitor patients for clinical signs and symptoms of hemolysis, particularly patients with risk factors noted above.
-If clinical signs and symptoms of hemolysis or a significant drop in hemoglobin or hematocrit have been observed, perform confirmatory laboratory testing.
-If transfusion is indicated for patients who develop hemolysis with clinically compromising anemia after receiving IGIV, perform adequate cross-matching.
+If clinical signs and symptoms of hemolysis or best observed, perform confirmatory laboratory testing.
+If transfusion is indicated for patients for clinicat ling.